 I make drawings and other works, I do research on early modern artistic technique, and ocasionally I teach and write.

+I am obsessed with visual images: what you do when you make an image by hand, what you see when you look at an image.
 In my artistic practice I work mainly with drawing.
 I’m interested in drawing as a process, and through it I investigate themes like historicity and early modern visual culture, abstraction and observation, and anatomy and corporeality.
-In 2012 I spent time in the Baltic States and St Petersburg investigating historical medical collections through my own contemporary artistic practice.
-Later, I spent three months making observational drawings in the dissection rooms at the University of Groningen.
-These experiences were worked into large abstract drawings in my studio.
-In the past years my focus shifted to ‘dissecting’ the seventeenth century from the here and now, and to reinterpreting ideas, processes and iconography from the past into new works.
+In the past years my focus shifted to ‘dissecting’ the Dutch seventeenth century from the here and now, and to reinterpreting ideas, processes and iconography from the past into new works.

 I have a Bachelor’s degree in Fine Art from Minerva Art Academy in Groningen, where in 2011 I won the George Verberg Stipend for graduates.
 In 2020 I graduated from the Research Master in Arts and Cultural Studies at the University of Groningen.
 There, I focused on artistic research on the one hand, and seventeenth-century Dutch drawing education on the other hand.
 I am currently a PhD candidate at Utrecht University, working within the ERC-funded project DURARE (Dynamics of the Durable: A History of Making Things Last in the Visual and Decorative Arts).